 Far from finished, but well on the way

 “The implementation of our CRM solution has been a long journey which started in 2010, and we are far from done,” says Morten Nikolajsen.

 He estimates that, so far, Brødrene Dahl has come 20 to 25 percent of the way, but that the company has nevertheless taken great strides.

 “Brødrene Dahl has got a solution based on our needs rather than the platform’s technical capabilities,” says Morten Nikolajsen.

-Recommendations for getting CRM across the line
+CRM Recommendations for getting across the line

-If Morten Nikolajsen is to point to a few important reasons why Brødrene Dahl has now succeeded with CRM, at the third attempt, a clear division of roles including milestones and success criteria is one of them.
+If Morten Nikolajsen wants to point to a few important reasons why Brødrene Dahl has now succeeded with CRM, at the third attempt, a clear division of roles including milestones and success criteria is one of them.
 Another is that the solution has to be perceived as having real value by both sales staff and managers in their day-to-day work.

 “Everyone must use CRM, and everyone must want to use the system,” says Morten Nikolajsen and adds one last good idea.